F1F88/sm-ext-log4sp/readme.md

 > [2001-02-03 12:34:56.789] [my-logger] [info] [test.sp:17] Some message<br>
 > [02/03/01 12:34:56 PM] [my-logger] [I] [OnPluginStart:19] Some message<br>

+> [!tip]
+>
+> Header-only uses a fixed pattern.

 ### Flush Policy

-Log4sp lets the underlying libc flush whenever it sees fit in order to achieve good performance.
+Log4sp lets the underlying libc flush whenever [it sees fit](https://github.com/gabime/spdlog/wiki/Flush-policy) in order to achieve good performance.

 You can override this with: